 As much as you might not want to think about insurance coverage and the risks you face when operating a small business, the below points demonstrate how important professional indemnity insurance for small businesses is and how beneficial it can be.

 Sadly, even if you’re the best at what you do and have a stellar track record of satisfactory to excellent work, you’re still not free from risk.
-One claim or legal complaint against you is all it takes for your financial situation and business to take a turn for the worst.
+Even one claim, or legal complaint against you is all it takes for your financial situation and business to take a turn for the worst.
 But, luckily, professional indemnity insurance can help protect you against these professional risks, so you can go about your day-to-day work without having to worry about the ‘what ifs’.

-To give you a better idea of how professional indemnity insurance works, let’s take a look at what is and isn’t covered.
-Exactly what is and isn’t covered in a policy of this nature will depend on the specific policy; however, the following things are usually included:
+So, to give you a better idea of how professional indemnity insurance works, let’s take a look at what is and isn’t covered.
+First of all, what is and isn’t covered in a policy of this nature will depend on the specific policy; however, the following things are usually included:

 Now, while professional indemnity insurance policies are usually quite comprehensive, keep in mind that it doesn’t usually cover things insolvency, terrorism, intentional damage and etc. For a clearer idea of what will and won’t be covered in any potential policies, make sure you talk to one of our business insurance brokers at F.D Beck before you sign on the dotted line of a potential policy.